trenskow/fart/README.md

-FART
+Fart
 ----

-Fart (because I'm without imagination) is my own "standard library" for C++.
+Fart is my own "standard library" for C++.

-# What is FART?
+# What is Fart?

 It's a pretty comprehensive library, if I must say myself – and new features are constantly being added, as I need them.